Third hour now up and running on the Rush Limbaugh program.

 So he wins the election, and whom do we get?

-Let's see, Vice President Joe Biden.
+Let's see, Vice President Joe Biden, okay, change.

 No, he's been there.

-Hillary Clinton, Secretary of State change, no, she's uh ensconced in politics in Washington.
+No, she's ensconced in politics in Washington.

-Eric Holder, Clinton lackey, CIA, Leon Panetta, Clinton holdover.
+CIA Leon Panetta, Clinton holdover.

-Ram Emanuel, the Clinton administration, Bill Richardson, well, for a while, the Clinton administration.
+Bill Richardson, well, for a while, the Clinton administration.

-Lawrence Summers, former Treasury Secretary, Carol Browner, the socialist EPA chief.
+Carol Browner, the socialist EPA chief.

-Apparently, has a membership to a socialist group overseas.
+Apparently has a membership to a socialist group overseas.

 Did you know that about Carol Browner?

-I mean, where is this change you can believe in?
+Where is this change you can believe in?

 It sounds like the same old, same old.